paulhoux/Cinder-Samples/AudioVisualizer/README.md

 ![Preview](https://raw.github.com/paulhoux/Cinder-Samples/master/AudioVisualizer/PREVIEW.png)

+This sample shows how to play audio using Cinder's FMOD block.
+The audio's spectrum is then calculated and rendered as a scrolling height field.

+Audio is played using Cinder's own FMOD block.
+Retrieving the FFT spectrum data is fairly easy with a simple call to ```mFMODSystem->getSpectrum()``` for the left and right audio channel.
+The data is returned as floats, ranging from 0.0 to 1.0.
+This data is then stored in a single row of a ```Channel32f```, from which we can easily create an OpenGL texture.

+A static mesh is created that will be deformed by the spectrum textures.
+All the animation is done in shaders.
+The vertex shader averages the data from the left and right channel and converts it to decibels.
+The resulting value is then used to push vertices up along the y-axis, effectively creating a height field.

+By offsetting the texture coordinates, we can make sure the most recently captured spectrum is always at the edge of the mesh.
+OpenGL will automatically wrap the texture, because we have set the mode to ```GL_REPEAT```, so it's taking care of the scrolling and we don't need to do the hard work.

+Finally, the fragment shader will create rainbow colored line strips, based on the supplied interpolated vertex color and the texture coordinates.
+Rendering is done using additive blending, for a nice glowing neon effect.

 Copyright (c) 2014, Paul Houx - All rights reserved.
 This code is intended for use with the Cinder C++ library: http://libcinder.org

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: